RewardReports/RewardReports.github.io/designers.md

     {% endfor %}
 </div>

-# Volunteers
+# Contributors

-We are indebted to our 2021 workshop volunteers!
+Other contributors to the reward reports line of work include.

 <div class="container">
     {% for volunteer in site.data.volunteers %}